 The PF-4 fluoride/arsenic filters (used only with the ceramic primary filters) are the only exception as far as lifespan goes…with these in particular, they are time-sensitive, meaning that once they are exposed to water, the clock starts ticking for their lifespan.
 A pair lasts 500 gallons of water or 6 months, whichever comes first.
 This is due to the fact that after 6 months of use, there’s a possibility for bacterial growth to occur.

 If the fluoride/arsenic filters start slowing down before their lifespan is up (particularly in the case of the PF-2s, since their lifespan is longer), you can try removing them from your system and flushing them on both ends with water, using a priming donut to create a seal between a water faucet and the filter opening.

 The ceramic filters will likely slow down periodically before they reach the end of their lifespan, but scrubbing off the outer layer with an all purpose scouring pad under running water usually helps restore a good flow rate.
 The carbon medium inside the ceramic shell will eventually get used up, though, so it’s important to still pay attention to the estimated lifespan.

-The same scrubbing procedure, along with re-priming, can be done with the Black Berkey purifiers to help extend their functional life if they start slowing down.
+The same scrubbing procedure, along with re-priming, can be done with the Black Berkey Elements to help extend their functional life if they start slowing down.

 Understanding the carbon adsorption factor